gbtami/pychess-variants/static/docs/Variants-Guide.md

 ## Strategy

 The game is still young, so strategy is still being developed!

-Of course, with the 6th rank promotions, it is important to protect your own 3rd rank.
+With the 6th rank promotions, it is important to protect your own 3rd rank.
 This is something that a beginner can easily overlook.

+General strategy-wise, many players will be tempted to play this as crazyhouse.
+However, the game diverges quite quickly from crazyhouse due to the drop zone restriction.
+While players in crazyhouse will often take advantage of weaknesses in the opponents' camps to deliver devastating drops, the gameplay in shogun chess.
+In shogun chess, your army needs to maneuver itself in a way to breach the opponents' camp; even the slightest breach can result in a piece promotion.
+Therefore, strategy relies more on chess tactics than crazyhouse tactics for this purpose, as well as for the purposes of delivering checkmate.

+The ability to drop pawns on the first rank (unlike in crazyhouse) allows a player to build a much stronger castle.
+To crack this, focus on gaining material and promoted pieces, then push at the weak point.